 How does PMI work?

-Conventional loan PMI kicks in when you’re buying a house with a down payment of less than 20% or you’re refinancing and you have less than 20% equity in the home.
-Buyers who purchase with a traditional 80/20 mortgage, or a loan for 80% of the purchase price and a 20% down payment, can avoid PMI.
+You’re required to get PMI on a conventional loan when you’re buying a house with less than a 20% down payment, or you’re refinancing and you have less than 20% equity in the home.
+Homebuyers with a traditional 80/20 mortgage, which is a loan for 80% of the purchase price and a 20% down payment, can avoid PMI.

 The cost of PMI